Skip to main content

 Relative Price to Earnings Ratio compares the absolute PE to a range of PEs from the past, usually the highest PE in the timeframe.
 For instance, if the present PE of a company is 18 and the highest PE was 20 in the past decade, then the relative PE will be 0.9.

-How to use the PE ratio?
+How to use the P/E Ratio?

-Now that you know what P/E ratio is and how to calculate it, here are three ways you can use it:
+Now that you know what the P/E ratio is and how to calculate it, here are three ways you can use it:

-Compare different companies: You can use the P/E Ratio to compare different companies in the same industry to find out which one you should invest in.
+• Compare different companies: You can use the P/E Ratio to compare different companies in the same industry to find out which one you should invest in.

 FAQs: